 Next, glue the snood to the bottom of the turkey’s beak.

-Take the feathers and glue them onto each of the four fingers (leave the thumb uncovered).
+Take the feathers and glue them onto the four fingers (leave the thumb uncovered).
 Optionally, you can trim these down.
-You can also have the kids color them instead of gluing paper on.
+You can also have the kids color them instead of gluing paper on them.

 Position the turkey’s wing in the middle of the body and glue it in place.

-This is a sweet, simple, and fun handprint craft that kids can give to someone special this Thanksgiving!
+This handprint turkey craft is a sweet, simple, and fun handprint craft that kids can give to someone special this Thanksgiving!

 Thanksgiving Unit For Kids

-Thanksgiving is a great time to have kids create and learn with fun crafts and activities.
+Thanksgiving is a great time for kids to create and learn with fun crafts and activities.
 This time of year is a perfect chance for families to spend quality time together and get crafty.
-To help you get a lot of Thanksgiving ideas in one place, we’re sharing some of our favorite crafts and activities your kids will love to do.
+To help you get many Thanksgiving ideas in one place, we’re sharing some of our favorite crafts and activities your kids will love to do.

-Pick a few you think your child will love or do them all!
-They’ll help kids learn a variety of skills, increase their creativity, and keep your little ones engaged.
+Pick a few you think your child will love, or do them all!
+They’ll help kids learn various skills, increase their creativity, and keep your little ones engaged.
 Read on below for some of our favorite ideas.

 Thanksgiving Children’s Books

-Not only will they be entertained by your enthusiastic retelling of their favorite Thanksgiving stories, but they’ll also be exposed to new vocabulary and concepts.
+Your enthusiastic retelling of their favorite Thanksgiving stories will entertain them and expose them to new vocabulary and concepts.

 Below are some of the top Thanksgiving books for kids!